Keio University

 Faculty of Business and Commerce Professor

 My field of expertise is financial accounting, which is one of the mechanisms for resolving information asymmetry in securities markets.
-Accounting is often called the "language of business," and at one time, it was touted alongside IT and English as one of the business world's "three sacred treasures."
-Whether or not these are truly "sacred treasures," all three share the commonality of being means of communication, and because the exchange of information has become internationalized, they have had to be standardized.
+Accounting is often called the language of business, and at one time, it was celebrated alongside IT and English as one of the "three sacred treasures" of business.
+Whether or not these are truly "sacred treasures" is another matter, but all three share the commonality of being means of communication that had to be standardized because the exchange of information became internationalized.

-To communicate across borders—whether they be countries, companies, villages, or any other collective—it is necessary to standardize the means of communication.
-The most obvious example is English, a natural language that currently functions as the global standard.
-Regarding IT, to use a familiar example, a document created in Word can be exchanged across borders and still be opened and operated on a local computer.
+In order to communicate information across borders—whether they be countries, companies, or villages—it is necessary to standardize the means of communication.
+The most obvious example is English as a natural language, which currently functions as the global standard.
+Regarding IT, to use a familiar example, a document created in Word can be exchanged across borders and opened or manipulated on a local computer.

-Imagine if we could only use English to express ourselves.
-Furthermore, these days, tools like Microsoft Office and LINE are often used as defaults—and in ways where nothing else is permitted—but what would happen if those systems were to collapse for some reason?
+Imagine if you could only use English to express things.
+Furthermore, these days, Microsoft Office and LINE are often used as defaults in a way that allows for no alternatives; what would happen if those systems were to collapse for some reason?

-We can learn a great deal by drawing analogies to natural language and IT regarding the drawbacks of using a "single-set" means of communication.
-Being aware of the disadvantages of single-set specifications is not limited to accounting; it could also provide clues for solving numerous problems in fields such as education and management, including entrance exams and organizational performance evaluations.
+By drawing analogies to natural language or IT, we can learn much about the negative effects of using a single-set means of communication.
+Being aware of the drawbacks of single-set specifications is not limited to accounting; it could also provide clues for solutions to numerous problems in education, management, and other fields, such as entrance examinations and organizational performance evaluations.